-Judge who issued injunction blocking removal of Richmond’s Lee statue recuses himself from case
+Judge who issued injunction blocking removal of Richmond’s Lee statue appears to recuse himself from case

 Recusal might also be necessary if the judge’s neighbors or friends joined the suit and insisted that an adverse ruling could harm them financially, which could create an appearance of conflict and undermine public confidence, Gillers said.

-A lawyer representing Gregory could not be reached for comment on the judge's recusal.
+A lawyer representing Gregory could not be reached for comment on the judge’s apparent recusal.

+A spokesman for state Attorney General Mark R. Herring said his office “remains committed to ensuring the removal of this divisive and antiquated relic as soon as possible, and we’re hopeful this won’t cause any delay in resolving the matter.”

 Northam (D) announced June 4 that he would take down the statue, which has become the focal point of weeks of demonstrations against injustice toward African Americans triggered by the death of George Floyd under the knee of a Minneapolis police officer.